btcpayserver/btcpayserver-doc/docs/OpenCart.md

 ![BTCPay OpenCart: Enable debug mode](./img/opencart/oc3--21--error-logs.png)

-*Please make sure to disable it after debugging finished or otherwise it will fill up your error logs.*
+*Please make sure to disable it after debugging is finished; otherwise, it will fill up your error logs.**